In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 Then the method calls the startListening

 method of the plugin.
-This method starts listening, the user can now speak his search request into the microphone, and the speech plugin automatically transcribes the spoken words into text and returns that back to the application.
+This method starts listening, allowing the user to speak their search request into the microphone.
+The speech plugin automatically transcribes the spoken words into text and returns that back to the application.

-After the plugin returned an array of transcribed text strings, the searchCordova
+After the plugin returns an array of transcribed text strings, the searchCordova

 method calls movieSearch